Rolling Stock

 Number: GR-T4 (TO 214)

-Ex-RNAD Closed Naval Ordnance Transport Van.
+Ex-RNAD Closed Naval Ordnance Transport Van (Gunpowder Van).

 Converted to passenger carriage in 2016.